pinnacle-comp/pinnacle/wiki/configuration/creating-a-config.md

 # Creating a Config

-The first time you boot up Pinnacle, it will start up with the default Rust config, which is built in to the compositor.
+The first time you boot up Pinnacle, it will start up with the default Rust config, which is built into the compositor.
 Obviously, you probably want to change stuff.
 In that case, you'll want to generate a new config.

 Run the config generator with the following command: